-AMI stands for Automated Metering Infrastructure.
+AMI stands for Advanced Metering Infrastructure.
 Sometimes called Smart Meters, AMI meters are digital electric, water or gas meters equipped with wireless communication technology.
 AMI meters collect usage data electronically, daily, as opposed to manual monthly readings.
 An AMI meter transmits these readings remotely over a private, secure wireless radio network.

 Why is GRU installing AMI meters?

 AMI meters have become the norm for utilities around the country because they allow for more accurate and faster collection of meter readings, improved safety conditions for staff and minimized wear and tear on vehicles.
 Introducing automated meter reading as the standard for GRU is one way we can better serve our customers and improve the overall efficiency of the utility.

 How do AMI meters benefit me?

 You will see improved customer service through increased accuracy and frequency of meter readings.